 Göring came to suspect Schultz and was enraged by her intrepid reporting, calling her “The Dragon Lady of Chicago.”
 He had several attempts made on her life yet she outsmarted him every time.
 Eventually the reporter was forced to leave Germany after being injured in an Allied air raid.
 She recuperated in Spain but contracted typhus and was forced to return to the US to recover eventually coming to live in Westport.
 She did attempt to re-enter Germany and resume her reporting but her visa was denied.

 Schultz was allowed to accompany troops in their invasion of Normandy in 1944 and covered the liberation of France for the Mutual Broadcast Network and the Chicago Tribune.
-She was also among the crowd to witness the atrocities committed at the Buchenwald concentration camp.
-Before returning to the United States Schultz also reported on the Nuremberg trials—where her once friendly acquaintances in the Nazi elite stood trial.
+She was also among the crowd to witness the atrocities committed at the Buchenwald Concentration Camp.
+Before returning to the United States Schultz also reported on the Luneburg and Dachau trials—where the officials and jailors of the Bergen-Belsen and Dachau Concentration Camps stood trial.

 Sigrid Schultz lived in Westport another forty years.
 From her home Elm Street, she continued to write tirelessly about anti-Semitism and the dangers of national extremism.
 A treasured neighbor and friend, Schultz was well known throughout the town and was a woman of many talents—including as the writer of a number of international cookbooks.